Causal Climate Emulation with Bayesian Filtering

 \subsection{Counterfactual experiments for attribution of extreme events}

 Climate models are crucial for attribution studies.
 When large anomalies occur, e.g. a particularly hot year, climate scientists typically perturb the inputs to ESMs and observe any changes in the projected climate to attribute causal drivers to these events \citep{hiatus_kosaka}.
 This is compute- and time-consuming, particularly if many experiments are needed to capture the probabilistic nature of the simulations.
-With \name{}, due to its causal interpretability, we can directly intervene on our learned causal graph to carry out counterfactual experiments.
+With \name{}, due to its causal interpretability, we can directly intervene on the input data to carry out counterfactual experiments.
 As a case study, we consider the anomalously warm series of months around November 1851 in the NorESM2 data.
-We identify the latent variable in our model that controls sea surface temperatures in the equatorial east Pacific, a widely used indicator of ENSO.
-This is possible because the model learns latent variables that are mapped to distinct regions of the world following the single-parent assumption (\cref{fig:causal_forecast}).
-We then carry out a counterfactual experiment: we intervene on this variable and manually set it to a new, higher value, and observe the resulting change in the next timestep prediction for November 1851.
-No other alteration to the latents or causal graph is made.
+We identify the Niño 3.4 index grid cells that correspond to sea surface temperatures in the equatorial eastern Pacific, a widely used indicator of ENSO.
+We then carry out a counterfactual experiment: we intervene on these grid cells, manually setting their values to new, perturbed values, and observe the resulting change in the next-timestep prediction for November 1851.
+No other alteration to the observational space, latent variables or causal graph is made.

-This intervened variable influences other latents through the learned causal graph, which is used to generate next timestep latents, which are in turn decoded to produce temperature fields. \cref{fig:causal_forecast} shows that if El Niño had been stronger, then temperatures would have been even higher globally, according to the learned causal model.
+These intervened grid cells influence the value of their parent latent variables, which then interact through the learned causal graph to generate latents at the next timestep, which are in turn decoded to produce temperature fields. \cref{fig:causal_forecast} shows that if El Niño had been stronger, then temperatures would have been even higher globally, according to the learned causal model.
+In \cref{sec:observation_interventions}, we illustrate additional interventions on Alaskan and IOD temperatures.
+We also intervene in latent space rather than the observation space, which is possible as latents map to distinct regions of the world following the single-parent assumption.
+We show interventions on the latent variable that controls equatorial Pacific temperatures, and the direct correspondence between latent-space values and observation-space temperatures (\cref{fig:latent_intervention_obs}).
 Unlike traditional models, generating multiple counterfactual projections is simple and rapid in our framework.